ktgnair/ktgnair.github.io/Basic Github.md

 git merge --squash branchname --
 ```

-As promised you will be able to perform basic git operations nicely after this bolg.   :sparkles:
+As promised you will be able to perform basic git operations nicely after this blog.
 If you liked my blog then make sure you follow me so that you get notifications for some more good contents which i will be writing in future.